Society of Physicists of Macedonia

 The Society of Physicists administers the Biannual Conference of the Society of Physicists of Macedonia, which is often visited by many eminent physicists from various countries.
 The conferences usually last for three to five days.

 Organization

 The Society chooses its presidency and other notable posts among all its members once in two years at the regular annual meetings.
 The Society is organized to have an executive board, an academic committee (responsible for organizing the physics competitions) and an editorial board (for the Society's publications).

 Among the members of the executive board the President, the Secretary and the Treasurer of the Society are elected.
 The current President of the society is Prof. Dr. Nace Stojanov.

 Publications

-The Society published two magazines: Impuls (Impulse) and Macedonian Physics Teacher.
-But, it has great publication activity in terms of books and studies on different topics.
+The Society published two magazines: Impuls (Impulse) and Macedonian Physics Teacher, as well as the journal Physica Macedonia.